alekslk/family_budget_app/README.md

 # Family Budget App

 A cross-platform app for managing your family’s finances, tracking expenses, setting savings goals, and handling utility bills.
-Built with Flutter for iOS, Android, and Web, with offline support and cloud synchronization via Firebase.
+Built with Flutter for iOS, Android, and Web, with cloud synchronization via Firebase.

 ## Features
 - Categorized expenses and recurring payments